avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-30-2-get-dev-account.md

 {:.verify}
 ### Checkpoint 2
-1. Login and navigate to [https://developer.amazon.com/edw/home.html](https://developer.amazon.com/edw/home.html)
+1. Login and navigate to [https://developer.amazon.com/edw/home.html](https://developer.amazon.com/edw/home.html) by either entering it manually or by clicking on Alexa on the left side of the screen and then 'Your Alex Consoles' in the top right and selecting 'Skills'.